nolar/looptime/docs/configuration.rst

 is the initial time of the event loop.

-If it is a callable, it is invoked once per event loop to get the value: e.g. ``start=time.monotonic`` to align with the true time, or ``start=lambda: random.random() * 100`` to add some unpredictability.
+If it is a callable, it is invoked once per event loop to get the value: e.g., ``start=time.monotonic`` to align with the true time, or ``start=lambda: random.random() * 100`` to add some unpredictability.

 ``None`` is treated the same as ``0.0``.

 The default is ``0.0``.
-For reusable event loops, the default is to keep the time untouched, which means ``0.0`` or the explicit value for the first test, but then an ever-increasing value for the 2nd, 3rd, and further tests.
+For reusable event loops, the default is to keep the time untouched, which means ``0.0`` or the explicit value for the first test, but then an ever-increasing value for the second, third, and subsequent tests.

 .. note::
-    pytest-asyncio 1.0.0+ introduced event loops with higher scopes, e.g. class-, module-, packages-, session-scoped event loops used in tests.
+    pytest-asyncio 1.0.0+ introduced event loops with higher scopes, e.g., class-, module-, package-, session-scoped event loops used in tests.
     Such event loops are reused, so their time continues growing through many tests.
-    However, if the test is explicitly configured with the start time, that time is enforced to the event loop when the test function starts — to satisfy the clearly declared intentions — even if the time moves backwards, which goes against the nature of the time itself (monotonically growing).
+    However, if the test is explicitly configured with a start time, that time is enforced on the event loop when the test function starts— to satisfy the clearly declared intentions—even if the time moves backwards, which goes against the nature of time itself (monotonically growing).
-    This might lead to surprises in time measurements outside of the test, e.g. in fixtures: the code durations can become negative, or the events can happen (falsely) before they are scheduled (loop-clock-wise).
+    This might lead to surprises in time measurements outside of the test, e.g., in fixtures: code durations can become negative, or events can happen (falsely) before they are scheduled (loop-clock-wise).
 Be careful.